TagorPetrosian/maily/README.md

 # maily
-Maily - survey website with node and react
+Maily - a survey website with node and react